 If you’d like to see the full guidelines, head to this handy PDF.

 Within each age category, there are key moments in which you may want to seek advice.
 To do so, talk with colleagues or your service director.
 If concerns are serious, you will have to approach the child’s family to encourage them to arrange a development check with a family health nurse.

 As an Early Childhood Educator, you’ll learn about milestones and development.
 To understand them, and know when it’s right to raise concerns, is a vital element of your role.
-If you’d like to work in a rewarding role that’s fundamental to a child’s development, get started with a CHC30113 Certificate III in Early Childhood Education and Care today.
+If you’d like to work in a rewarding role that’s fundamental to a child’s development, get started with CHC30213 Certificate III in Education Support today.